Nikkolas-Cage/Global-Checkout-System/README.md

 # Global Checkout System

+*Scenario: You are building a checkout module for an e-commerce site.
+Currently, the site only accepts Credit Cards.
+However, the business wants to expand to PayPal and Bitcoin next month.
+If you hardcode new CreditCard() everywhere, you'll have to rewrite the entire checkout system every time a new payment type is added.
 This project demonstrates the Factory Method pattern in a Node.js checkout system.
-You can test credit card, PayPal, and Bitcoin payment flows using a simple command-line menu.
+You can test credit card, PayPal, and Bitcoin payment flows using a simple command-line menu.*

 ## How to Run